opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 test case implementation.

 Open file `ptf/tests/packetio.py` and modify wherever requested (look for `TODO EXERCISE 1`).
-This test file provides two test case, for packet-in and packet-out.
+This test file provides two test cases: one for packet-in and one for packet-out.
 In both test cases, you will have to modify the implementation to use the same name for P4Runtime entities as specified in the P4Info file obtained after compiling the P4 program (`p4src/build/p4info.txt`).